CSB-KUL/yMap/README.md

             step1: cd /path/to/ymap

-            step2: $ python ymap.py -d data        #download all the data need for proper execution of ymap
+            step2: $ python ymap.py -d data        	#download all the data needed for proper execution of ymap

-            step3: $ python ymap.py -p ymap_proteins  #if starting file contains the mutations at proteins level (SEE example data).
+            step3: $ python ymap.py -p ymap_proteins  #if starting file contains the mutations at proteins level (SEE example_mutation_file/mutation.txt).

-            step3: $ python ymap.py -g ymap_genes        #if starting file contains the mutations at chromosomes leve with genetic                                                    coordinates (SEE example data).
+            step3: $ python ymap.py -g ymap_genes        #if starting file contains the mutations at chromosomes leve with genetic                                                    coordinates (SEE example_mutation_file/mutated_proteins.txt).

             step4: $ python ymap.py -w web    # generates the html based visualization of mutated proteins on BioGrid db.
 			(NOTE: a user will required to specify the 'path/to/biog.txt' as input, when asked)

 #Contents:
-Introduction to different types of data (generated in yMap) Introduction to all the methods
+Introduction to different types of data (generated/provided in yMap) Introduction to all the methods
-Manual (steps of using yMap)
+Results (introduction to results data)
 Troubleshoots

 #Introduction to data: